Major U.S. banks threaten to leave Mark Carney's climate alliance - FT | Law-Order

 Major U.S. banks threaten to leave Mark Carney's climate alliance - FT

-Some members of the alliance have recently said that they "feel blindsided by tougher UN climate criteria and are worried about the legal risks of participation", the report said.
-Morgan Stanley, JPMorgan, Bank of America, Santander and GFANZ did not immediately respond to Reuters requests for comment outside business hours.

 Major Wall Street banks have threatened to leave United Nations climate envoy Mark Carney's financial alliance over legal risks, the Financial Times reported on Wednesday, citing several people involved in internal talks.
+Morgan Stanley, JPMorgan and Bank of America are among the U.S. banks that are weighing an exit as they fear being sued over the alliance's stringent decarbonisation commitments, the report said, adding that European banks including Santander have also expressed misgivings.

+Major Wall Street banks have threatened to leave United Nations climate envoy Mark Carney's financial alliance over legal risks, the Financial Times reported on Wednesday, citing several people involved in internal talks.

-Morgan Stanley, JPMorgan, Bank of America, and Spanish bank Santander are among the banks that are weighing an exit as they fear being sued over the alliance's stringent decarbonization commitments, the report said.
+Morgan Stanley, JPMorgan, and Bank of America are among the U.S. banks that are weighing an exit as they fear being sued over the alliance's stringent decarbonization commitments, the report said, adding that European banks including Santander have also expressed misgivings.
+The Glasgow Financial Alliance for Net Zero (GFANZ), set up in 2021 by former Bank of England governor Carney, is a coalition of assets managers, banks and insurance firms representing $130 trillion in assets directed toward tackling climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)